MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 # Thinking in DataKnots

-DataKnots is a Julia library for working with computational pipelines.
+DataKnots are a Julia library for working with computational pipelines.
 Each `DataKnot` is a container holding structured, often interrelated, vectorized data.
 Each `Pipeline` can be seen as a data knot transformation.
 Pipelines are assembled algebraically using pipeline *primitives*, which represent relationships among data, and *combinators*, which encapsulate logic.

-This description requires some explanation.
 To start working with DataKnots, we import the package:

     using DataKnots